Prevedere/prevedere_api/README.md

 # prevedere-api

 prevedere-api is a simple API for making HTTP requests to the Prevedere application.
+Requires an API key.
 For full documentation, go to the [Prevedere Swagger API GUI](https://api.prevedere.com/swagger).

 # Installation